OriolMoreno/C.A.R.L.E.S/README.md

 ### Voice recognition

-This module is based on google's speech recognition API, and it's used to analize human opponent's orders, and guess which of the possible actions they are ordering.
-This it outuputs to the main controller, which will send the information to the AI module if necessary.
+This module is based on google's speech recognition API, and it's used to analize the human opponent's orders, and guess which of the possible actions the user is requesting.
+This is sent to the main controller, which will send the information to the AI module if necessary.

 Requirements: Python 3 and its libraries google-cloud-speech, google-auth-oauthlib, sounddevice and soundfile.